-OROG3NY is a research project focusing on a few key questions of mountain building.
+OROG3NY is a research project focusing on a number of key questions of mountain building.
 On one hand on the 3D structures that define a mountain belt, their variations in depth as well as along the arc, and the role of the lower crust.
 On the other hand on the processes that shape an orogen, such as earthquakes and metamorphic evolution.
-The project targets questions in the Himalayas and the European Alps with geophysical tools, such as seismology, gravimetry and numerical modelling.
+The project targets questions in the Himalayas and the European Alps with geophysical tools, such as seismology, gravimetry and numerical modelling, and include elements of petrology.

 We are interested in structures and processes governing the evolution of mountain belts, and to solve related questions using geophysical tools.
 Our work focuses mostly on the following projects: